bacchilu/cap-italiani/README.md

 # cap-italiani
-It returns the italian Procince given a CAP Comune.
+It returns the name of the italian _Province_ given the C.A.P. of the _Comune_.

 Usage: